sasstools/sass-lint/docs/rules/color-variable.md

 # Color Variable

-Rule `color-variable` will disallow the use of color literals and color functions in any declarations other than variables or maps/lists.
+Rule `color-variable` will disallow the use of color literals and basic color functions in any declarations other than variables or maps/lists.

 Variables should always be used to define colors as defining them directly onto properties can make your code hard to manage / update and maintain.